joaowars776/Novel-Reader/README.md

 🔹Backup: You can export and import your data (current chapter, configuration, everything)

+🔹Offline and Portable: Of course, this is 100% offline and portable.
+You can download Firefox Portable and Download the Translation you want.
+If you format your PC, you'll have your cache data saved on Firefox Portable (if you save it on PenDrive, or some partition you created/have around C:/ one you formated.
+Just need to use the commands below and open the website for the first time to have it 100% portable

 ## ⚙️ How to Run It

 Make sure you have NodeJS installed. (https://nodejs.org/en)